ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 When the "kty" field is "AKP" (Algorithm Key Pair {{I-D.ietf-cose-dilithium}}) and "alg" is a JOSE-HPKE algorithm, the public and private keys MUST be raw HPKE public and private keys (respectively) for the KEM used by HPKE.

-## JWK Representation of a JOSE-HPKE Key with HPKE Ciphersuite

 The example below is a JWK representation of a JOSE-HPKE public and private key:

 ~~~